Cundrat/Project-Collections/README.md

 # Project-Collections
-This repository is my Project Collections, there is python projects, r, SQL, and etc.
+This repository is my Project Collections, there is python projects, R, SQL, and etc.